Large low-shear-velocity provinces: Origins

-Another proposed origin for the LLSVPs is that their formation is related to the giant-impact hypothesis, which states that the Moon formed after the Earth collided with a planet-sized body called Theia.
-The hypothesis suggests that the LLSVPs may represent fragments of Theia's mantle which sank through to Earth's core-mantle boundary.
-The higher density of the mantle fragments is due to their enrichment in iron(II) oxide with respect to the rest of Earth's mantle.
-This higher iron(II) oxide composition would also be consistent with the isotope geochemistry of lunar samples, as well as that of the ocean island basalts overlying the LLSVPs.
+Another proposed origin for the LLSVPs is related to the hypothesized giant-impact which formed the Moon after Earth collided with a planet-sized body called Theia.
+The LLSVPs may represent fragments of Theia's mantle which sank through to Earth's core-mantle boundary.
+Their higher density is due to Theia's mantle having higher iron(II) oxide content than Earth's mantle: this would be consistent with the isotope geochemistry of lunar samples, as well as that of the ocean island basalts overlying the LLSVPs.